l-maureen/Pizza-List/README.md

-This is my personal project.
+This is my personal project, inspired by one of the class projects in the past.
 All the images are from piclumen.